SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 You can read more about SURI’s B-Corp results here.

-The one thing that could be better is that SURI brushes are manufactured in China and not locally, meaning that there is a large carbon footprint associated with getting them to the UK.
-However, this is the same with any other electric toothbrush brand (like Oral-B and Philips) too so there are no locally manufactured alternatives to choose from.
+The one thing that could be improved is that SURI brushes are manufactured in China rather than locally, which creates a large carbon footprint in getting them to the UK.

 Price / Money-back Guarentee

-Replacement brush heads cost £14.40 per pack of 3 and Suri will send you packaging to return your old ones to them for free for recycling.
+Replacement brush heads cost £14.40 per pack of 3, and Suri will send you packaging to return your old ones to them for free for recycling.

 SURI 1.0 toothbrush with travel case £95